August was a big month for Indigenous languages in Australia.

 Given the findings of the NILR released last week, and the new Closing the Gap language target, the evidence to support this theory is mounting.

-This post was written by Hannah Bryant, Manager of NAATI’s Indigenous Interpreting Project.
+Written by Hannah Bryant, Manager of NAATI’s Indigenous Interpreting Project.

 NAATI’s current focus for Indigenous languages is interpreting because the need for certified interpreters is more immediate.
 Whilst quality translations are also a crucial part of communication and language maintenance, they allow for more time and teamwork to ensure their quality.